How Long Is the IVF Process From Start to Finish?

 At this point the clinic will have done all they can to give you the best opportunity at getting pregnant.
 After 2 weeks you will take a blood pregnancy test to find out if you have achieved pregnancy – a quantitative blood test that shows how much human chorionic gonadotropin (hCG) is in your blood.
 If you are pregnant, your clinic will want to regularly check on the development of the embryo and may ask you to continue with the progesterone and sometimes other medication to help maintain a healthy pregnancy.

 Despite advances in technology and understanding, many IVF cycles end in failure.
-According to the 2.
-NHS website, between 2014 and 2016 the percentage of IVF treatments that resulted in a live birth was: 29% for women under 35.
-23% for women aged 35 to 37.
-15% for women aged 38 to 39.
+According to the Human Fertility and Embryology Authority (HFEA), who regulate the IVF field in the UK, in 2022 the percentage of IVF treatments that resulted in a live birth was: 35% for women under 35.
+26% for women aged 35 to 37.
+18% for women aged 38 to 39.
 Within these results is the inevitable variation in success rates which do vary from clinic to clinic.

 If you have a failed IVF cycle it does not mean you are doomed; many people experience success on subsequent cycles.